Som-Energia/openerp-somrepresenta/docs/design.md

 - provided data: the ones provided by the user on the wizard fields
     - VAT
     - Mail
-- A consitent partner, has a vat and the first adress has a valid email
+- A consistent linked address has a partner, with a vat and a first address has a valid email

 Base case: